 4) Vaccine Pushing.
 One of the main jobs of a pediatrician is to push a certain vaccine schedule – for a few reasons.
 One reason is the theory that it will protect babies and the population.
 Another reason is all of those “well baby” visits add up to great profit.
 Another reason is that HMOs pay pediatricians bonuses if they have a fully vaccinated practice (leading many to turn away patients who do not conform.)
 This is one of the things that makes pediatricians different from all others- they are in charge of vaccinating America on schedule.
 But pediatricians often don’t know as much about vaccines as well-researched parents do, or if they do, they probably lie about it.
 I went to an appointment with a mom I nannied for once.
 Before shots, the mom asked, “are there any possible side-effects or dangers?” the Ped said, “No.” We had a feverish screaming baby for three days who did not want to eat.
 The doctor said it must be a cold.
 A week later there were some random seizures.
 “Febrile seizures” he said, but there was not a fever at the time.
 There was obviously no vaccine reaction reported.

-I’m not saying all vaccines are bad, but I once sat in a room full of pediatrics med students and professors at the University of Washington on a panel explaining my selective vaccination schedule.
+I’m not saying that vaccines are bad.
+It is obvious that some of the vaccines we use have protected many people, but I wonder if vaccinating with the current hefty shot schedule so young in a baby’s life might be more detrimental than we know at this time.
+And why do we go ahead with vaccines without blinking after a child has had an adverse reaction in the past?
+I once sat in a room full of pediatrics med students and professors at the University of Washington on a panel explaining my selective vaccination schedule.
 I asked why it was beneficial for babies to get so many shots so early in life.
 A professor replied, “It really isn’t.
-There is not really that much benefit to the baby.
-Most things could probably wait until 2 for most vaccines.
+There is not really that much benefit to the baby for most of the vaccines, especially since they won’t work well without a few doses.
+Most things could probably wait until 2 years for most vaccines for herd immunity.
 It’s mostly so that we can get them all vaccinated before we lose them from the practice.”
-But what if it actually hurts tiny babies to be injected with so much aluminum and thimerisol?
+But what if it actually hurts tiny babies to be injected with so much aluminum and other chemicals?
 We don’t really know because of the lack of quality reporting to the CDC by pediatricians.